OpenDataLiteracy/SPL_Open_Data_Workshop/README.md

 This repository follows the planning process for two Open Data workshops titled _Up & Running with Open Data_, put on in September, 2017.
 It serves as a toolkit for others looking to replicate or implement their own Open Data event in their community.

 On the landing page of the repository you will find:
-* Planning and Preparation
+* Preparation & Research
-* Planning Process & Materials
+* Process & Materials
 * Event Curriculum
 * Start Here:  Open Data Event Planning
 * Resources and Supplemental Materials